solectrus/configurator/src/templates/readme/en/1-introduction.md

 # Installation guide

-This is your personal guide to install SOLECTRUS on your machine, generated based on your answers to the questions.
+This is your personal guide to install %{part}, generated based on your answers to the questions.